cloudevents/spec/discovery.md

 ##### events

 - Type: List of `EventType` objects
-- Description: This field contains the event type definitions that the service produces.
+- Description: This field contains the EventType definitions available from this service.
 - Constraints:
   - OPTIONAL
 - Examples: